As the days grow hotter, instead of India’s favourite drink, tea, I’m tempted by a yoghurt based lassi. Continue reading A cool drink

 Have you ever visited a place and then years later, read a book set exactly in that location?

 On my first encounter with Mumbai (Bombay back then), I convinced someone to accompany me to the city’s red light district.
-We trekked past The Cages, but within minutes, the atmosphere had that, why are you here atmosphere.
+We trekked past The Cages, but within minutes, the atmosphere had a, why are you here atmosphere.
 We turned on our heels and raced away, but I have never forgotten those waiting women.
 Continue reading Memorable Mumbai

 Tandoori was once a dish of the poor until the Moguls stumbled upon the unique flavour and turned it into one India’s most popular dishes.